zaproxy/zest/README.md

 Version 1 of Zest:
 * Is aimed at creating scripts for reproducing basic security vulnerabilities
 * Includes a java reference implementation
-* Has been included in a proof-of-concept OWASP ZAP add-on
+* Has been included in a proof-of-concept ZAP add-on

 For more details see the wiki: https://github.com/zaproxy/zest/wiki